Andrea loves to take walks. She believes that taking walks improves one's overall wellbeing. She has found plenty of rewards by walking.

 - “My soul can breathe when I walk.”

-When you meditate and talk to yourself about walking, you're starting a conversation that helps you to trust yourself.
-(These conversations help you to remember the benefits of walking and encourages you to receive those benefits.)
+When you meditate and talk to yourself about walking, you’re starting a conversation that helps you to trust yourself.
+(These conversations help you to remember the benefits of walking and encourage you to receive those benefits.)

 Meditation isn’t the only way to help support your walks.
 Stretching will help improve the quality of your walk.